conjurdemos/conjur-intro/demos/simple-cluster/README.md

 # Cluster Demo

-This script configures a high availability Conjur cluster with a master, follower and standby.
+This script configures a high availability Conjur cluster with a master, follower and standby(s).
+The master cluster is load balanced for auto-failover.

 Optionally, clusters can be configured with any or all of the following: